wmf54/python_where_to_start/README.md

 ### Pycharm
 This is the one I've been using for awhile now, and I've become pretty partial to it.
-It makes It easy to use virtual environments for specific projects because it focuses around different projects with their own virtual environments.
+It makes It easy to use virtual environments for specific projects because it naturally organizes by project and helps set up a virtual environment with new projects.
 It has a very nice variable browser with some color coding.
 You can download
 Pycharm from jetbrain's (the company behind Pycharm) website.
 It is a little more difficult to use than Spyder in the beginning, and I think that is because of its customizability.
 You can still manage virtual environments and packages through Anaconda's